whitebox-co/walmart-marketplace-api/README.md

 This seems like a bug with the schema but will leave that up to Walmart to decide.

-We have changed this in our downloaded schema doc but you should be aware if you download the schema from walmart directly.
+We have changed this in our downloaded schema doc but you should be aware if you download the schema from Walmart directly.

 ## Token Authorization and Caching

-Tokens are retrieved from walmart during the authorization process and then get cached until they expire.
-When they expire another call to the getToken endpoint is sent to walmart.
+Tokens are retrieved from Walmart during the authorization process and then get cached until they expire.
+When they expire another call to the getToken endpoint is sent to Walmart.

-Any time you request a new api from the walmartMarketplaceApi using the same clientID, the cached credential token will be used to authorize the request.
+Any time you request a new API from the `walmartMarketplaceApi` using the same `clientID`, the cached credential token will be used to authorize the request.

 ## Issues

-Please report any issues you find in the github issues section.
+Please report any issues you find in the Github issues section.
 We will do our best to address any issue in a timely manner.

 ### Known Issues

-These need to be moved over to github issues.
+These need to be moved over to Github issues.

 -   Generation is only including the first schema response example.
 In some cases that is the xml response only.
 -   There are some differences in received responses vs expected response.
 These are documented as TODO in the code.